 While borrow area mineralogy and grain size statistics are important considerations when determining material compatibility, overfill ratios provide essential information when considering material volumes for beach nourishment construction.
 The overfill ratio is computed by numerically comparing the size distribution characteristics of the native beach sand with that of the borrow site, including an adjustment for the percentage of fines within the borrow site.
 The overfill ratio is based on the assumption that borrow material will undergo winnowing once exposed to waves and currents in the littoral zone, with the resulting sorted distribution approaching that of the native sand.
 Since borrow material will rarely match the native material exactly, the amount of borrow material needed to result in one net cubic yard of beach fill material will generally be greater than one cubic yard.
-Additionally, overfill ratios increase with increasing fines content within a given borrow area.
-Thus, the overfill ratio represents the borrow volume needed to fill a given beach template compared to the net sand needed for that same template.
-For example, if 1.5 yd3 of stable fill material is needed to yield 1.0 yd3 (net) on the beach, the overfill factor would equal 1.5.
+Additionally, overfill ratio represents the borrow volume needed to fill a given beach template compared to the net sand needed for that same template.
+For example, if 1.5 cubic yards of stable fill material is needed to yield 1.0 cubic yard (net) on the beach, the overfill factor would equal 1.5.